kevwalsh/carota/_posts/2016-01-04-stuff-to-do.md

 #### Treetop canopy walk and ziplining

-[Scenic Caves](http://www.sceniccaves.com/activities/eco-adventure-tours/) has fun activities for families and some amazing views on Gorgian Bay
+[Scenic Caves](http://www.sceniccaves.com/activities/eco-adventure-tours/) has fun activities for families and some amazing views on Georgian Bay.

 #### Canoeing the Beaver River, caving, Stand up paddling, Kayaking on the bay